Flosiccardi/ID-Fly_project/README.md

 # ID-Fly_project

-Here you can find all the files of the ID-Fly project
+Here you can find all the files of the ID-Fly project.
+You can open the "Fonctionnement du dirigeable" file to understand how to control the airship.

 #Fusion